eriknovak/model-ner-transformers/README.md

 _Table 4.
 The named entity labels for the same sentence in different languages provided by the trained model._

-## 💽 Model
+## 💽 Models

-To get the trained `xlm-roberta-base-conll2003` model with the above performance results contact the repository maintainer.
+To get access to the models with the above performance results contact the repository maintainer.

 # 🏬 Acknowledgments